 If a child’s primary tooth has been loosened by an injury or an emerging permanent tooth, try getting the child to gently bite down on an apple or piece of caramel; in some cases, the tooth will easily separate from the gum.

 Irritation caused by retainers or braces can sometimes be relieved by placing a tiny piece of cotton or gauze on the tip of the wire or other protruding object.
-If an injury occurs from a piece of the retainer or braces lodging into a soft tissue, contact our office immediately and avoid dislodging it yourself.
+If an injury occurs from a piece of the retainer or braces lodging into a soft tissue, contact our office in Peterborough immediately and avoid dislodging it yourself.

 If you have broken the side of molar tooth, the filling within a tooth, or have a deep cavity, you may be at risk for some severe pain.
 Application of eugenol-based adhesives found in drug stores can help to sooth the nerve, keep food from getting impacted in the area, and prevent the tongue from getting abraded by the sharp edges.
 Eugenol is a medication that is otherwise known as oil of cloves.